sudodominic/CreatureCompanion/README.md

 **WARNING**

 There is currently no executable, as it is not in a finished state.
-There is a lot more in regards to documentation and efficency I need to do before I will create an executable
+There is a lot more in regards to documentation and efficiency I need to do before I will create an executable

 # Current Features